scylladb/scylladb/docs/kb/posix.rst

 ===========================
 **Topic: Planning and setup**

-**Learn: How to configure POSIX networking for Scylla**
+**Learn: How to configure POSIX networking for ScyllaDB**

 **Audience: Developers, devops, integration testers**

-The Seastar framework used in Scylla can support two networking modes.
+The Seastar framework used in ScyllaDB can support two networking modes.
 For high-performance production workloads, use the Data Plane Development Kit (DPDK) for maximum performance on specific modern network hardware.